demainchen/RGN/README.md

 # Example

-We give an example case in the Example file and you can need use it without download anything.
+We give an example case in the Example file and it can be download in https://drive.google.com/drive/folders/1jo_QNMIcjEDwNv1jKUVCeeRN7UQRGyEi?usp=sharing.

 ```
 python3 example.py